-When counsel first obtains information that his or her client may have engaged in criminal cartel behaviour, that information may be incomplete or inconclusive as to whether the law has been violated or as to the extent of the conspiracy.
+When counsel first obtains information that his or her client may have engaged in criminal cartel behaviour, that information may be incomplete or inconclusive as to whether the law has been violated or the extent of the conspiracy.
 Nonetheless, counsel should move quickly to secure a marker from the Antitrust Division.
-The Division grants only one leniency d-benefits-applying-corporate-amnesty-how-do-you-put-price-tag.
+The Division grants only one leniency application per conspiracy, and has made it clear that there have been several instances in which the second company in was beaten by only a matter of hours.
+While the marker is in effect, no other company can 'leapfrog' the applicant that has the marker.